-Figure~\ref{fig:c3_accuracy_over_time} displays the accuracy over time for Case 3.
-Let us begin with the most challenging configuration (top row), where the surviving nodes after the disruption only possess 10 images for each $\mathcal{L}_2$-label (those ranging from 5 to 9 in the MNIST dataset).
+Figure~\ref{fig:c3_accuracy_over_time} displays the accuracy over time for Case 3.1.
+Let us begin with the most challenging configuration (first column), where the surviving nodes after the disruption only possess 10 images for each $\mathcal{L}_2$-label (those ranging from 5 to 9 in the MNIST dataset).
 When the disruption occurs at time zero, the spread of curves is quite broad, indicating that some nodes lack the ability to learn solely based on local data.
 As the disruption is delayed, the spread narrows, indicating that even the most isolated nodes post-disruption can benefit from collaborative training that occurred before disruption, despite having very few local $\mathcal{L}_2$-images.
 Note, in the inset of the figure, that more peripheral nodes experience a drop in accuracy after the disruption, as observed in previous cases.
 However, the accuracy remains significantly higher than when there is no collaboration at all (corresponding to an accuracy threshold of 0\%).
-With an increase in the number of local images (second and third rows), we observe an overall facilitation in the learning process, as expected.
+With an increase in the number of local images (second and third columns), we observe an overall facilitation in the learning process, as expected.
 In this scenario, the timing of the disruption plays a less significant role, as the local data suffice to compensate for the loss of collaborators.

 Zooming in on the differences between isolated nodes and the largest connected component after the disruption (Figure~\ref{fig:c3_isolated_and_large}), we confirm that nodes that become completely disconnected post-disruption can capitalise on the knowledge received and assimilated before the disruption.
 Collaborative learning benefits them most when they have very few local training images initially.
-Large clusters (bottom row of Figure~\ref{fig:c3_isolated_and_large}) suffer much less from the disruption because they can effectively pool their knowledge thanks to the remaining graph connectivity.
+The largest connected component (second column of Figure~\ref{fig:c3_isolated_and_large}) suffers much less from the disruption because it can effectively pool its nodes' knowledge thanks to the remaining graph connectivity.
 However, similar to previous cases, later disruptions and an increase in local images also alleviate the burden on their learning process.
 These findings are clearly confirmed when looking at the differences in accuracy (\autoref{fig:c3_difference_baseline}).